Dallas

 H. pylori infection is common in children.
 It is more common in areas without access to clean food and water.

 Your child may feel more comfortable eating 5 or 6 smaller meals instead of 3 regular meals.
 They can eat all their normal food.
-They should avoid pain relievers like naproxen sodium and ibuprofen and should instead consider Tylenol for pain.
+They should avoid pain relievers like naproxen sodium and ibuprofen and should instead consider acetaminophen for pain.